 Did you do anything special to get the uniform rusty appearance?

+Three other pieces come to mind.
+The first is Carhenge, the Stonehenge parody made with junked cars in western Nebraska.
+The second is Cadillac Ranch, a collection of various junked Cadillacs half-buried in Texas.
 The third is Spindle, made with eight junked cars skewered on a tall spindle in Berwyn, a western suburb of Chicago.
 The red VW Beetle topping Spindle is a metaphorical cherry.

 Sadly, the future of Spindle is uncertain, according to a Chicago Sun Times article.
 It stands in the way of a major retail pharmacy development in a parking lot at the southeast corner of Cermak and Harlem.
 Either a move or demolition will happen.
 Surely there's a home somewhere for Spindle.